Accelerating Your Degree

 To recieve credit for ACE evaluated training, have ACE send a transcript to the Office of Online Programs at the address above.

 FDU can accept credit for military training based on the ACE recommendations.
-An official military transcript should be sent to the Office of Online Programs at the address above.
-To obtain your transcript contact the appropriate office listed below:
+An official military transcript is available from the Joint Services Transcript (JST) system at: https://jst.doded.mil/smart/signIn.do.
+Transcripts should be sent to the Office of Online Programs at the address above or delivered electronically from JST.

 A number of nationally recognized educational organizations offer examinations in a wide range of subjects including the liberal arts, sciences, business and foreign languages, which correspond to courses taught at the University.
 Up to 33 credits may be awarded through examinations such as the College-Level Examination Program (CLEP), the New York University Foreign Language Proficiency Testing Service, ACT-PEP Examinations, TECEP and DANTES.
 Students who have already taken any of these examinations should have official score reports sent to the Office of Online Programs at the address above.
 Students considering this option should consult with their advisor to determine the suitability of particular CLEP or other examinations to their degree requirements.

 Portfolio Assessment allows students the opportunity to apply their lifelong learning to their college program of study.
-Up to 30 credits may be awarded from this type of assessment.
-Credits may be granted for learning equivalent to FDU courses based on a comprehensive portfolio evaluation.
-The process includes:
+Up to 30 credits may be awarded for experiential learning, which can reduce the time and cost of completing a degree.
+These credits are granted based on a comprehensive portfolio evaluation.
+This includes:

 - Consultation with and approval by your academic advisor for the suitability of proposed credits toward degree